 Excessive red flag behaviors or multiple ones often indicate that the teen is grappling with issues or challenges.

 Here are some common signs of clinical depression in teens1, a serious mental health disorder.

 - Loss of interest in once enjoyable activities

 - Feelings of guilt or worthlessness

-- Isolation from family members or stop spending time with friends
+- Isolation from family members or stop spending time with your teen’s friends

-General anxiety disorder and other mental health disorders may show similar symptoms.
-Therefore, if you observe these behaviors, it is important to seek help from mental health professionals.
+General anxiety disorders and other mental health disorders may show similar symptoms.

 Self-injurious or self-destructive behavior is direct and deliberate bodily harm without suicidal intent.
 Self-injury typically involves cutting or carving the skin to decrease negative emotions or as a cry for help2.